ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/Calibration.md

 ## Calibration - Voltage ##

-NOTE: if use Multiwii FC voltage, then ALL adjustments are made on the FC.
+NOTE: if use Flight Controller voltage, then ALL adjustments are made on the FC.
 The following does not apply.

 **Main or video voltage connected directly to OSD**
   1. If > 4s select "Enable, ADC 5v ref"